The purpose of our work is to be a vessel that brings alive inner resources and trust to navigate the human journey

 Through workshops, our teachers introduce an ontological framework for human and organizational development and health.
 We also address personal, tribal or cultural patterns of development, conflict or dysfunction.

 We can provide a listing of certified practitioners in the work known as InnerDialogue™.
-This is a precise dialogue-based ontological process which allows for a deep, intimate non-violating process between practitioner-client to elicit and understand the root patterns that cause illness and dysfunction.
+This is a precise (initially non-verbal) dialogue-based ontological process which allows for a deep, intimate non-violating process between practitioner-client to elicit and understand the root patterns that cause illness and dysfunction.
+The term non-verbal infers that the questions–at the heart of an ontological narrative–are voiced via mudras or hand modes.
+These elicit a neurological reflex mechanism in the somatic (muscular) body, to give the practitioner a pathway of exploration, revealing incrementally the client’s narrative.
+The practitioner, of course, engages in a further exploratory verbal language as the sequence of vents become revealed.
 The work facilitates the client’s ability to bring alive their own inner resources for resolution of whatever the conflict, dysfunction, state or inner need that they are in.

 The epigenesis of any idea is born of personal experience, the genetic impulses hidden deep within us, and the mystery of life itself.
 This work is unique and yet absolutely ordinary, etched in time, and retold.

 Deep within our essence, sitting perhaps, as a seed primed and yet waiting, lies our thirst for emergence.
 This emergence, just like a seed, waits for the moment when all the conditions are right; even if spring hasn’t come through the eyes of the calendar, or the ground has not yet completely thawed.
 As we know from our botany the driving force of the germinating seed is to seek light, as it bursts through the ground, emergent, looking for its life giving source.